Foreign Data Wrappers: S3, Iceberg & Delta Lake

 CREATE EXTENSION IF NOT EXISTS iceberg_fdw;

-Create a server pointing to your Iceberg REST catalog:
+Create a foreign server pointing to your Iceberg REST catalog:

 CREATE SERVER iceberg_production